 Step 4: View and Edit Perimeters

-• When editing, all selected individuals remain saved unless removed explicitly.
+- When editing manual selection, all selected individuals remain saved unless removed explicitly.

-• Legal users can restrict access to personal information, ensuring data privacy by default.
+- Legal users can restrict access to personal information, helping enforce data privacy by default. ⚖️

-• Multi-entity organizations can maintain consistent permission rules across both company and individual datasets.
+- Multi-entity organizations can keep consistent permission rules across both company and individual datasets.

 Example: You can give User A access-only rights and User B edit rights on a set of individuals within a specific perimeter.

-• Use short descriptions (under 255 characters) for better readability and performance.
+- Use short descriptions (under 255 characters) for better readability.

-• In some reports, if the user has no access to a related individual, the entire record is hidden (same as Companies behavior).
+- In some reports, if the user has no access to a related individual, the entire record may be hidden (same as Companies behavior).

 If you experience any unexpected behavior (e.g., missing individuals in a perimeter or inconsistent permissions), please contact your DiliTrust Support representative or open a support ticket directly from your platform.